michaelklishin/quartz-mongodb/README.md

     # thread count setting is ignored by the MongoDB store but Quartz requries it
     org.quartz.threadPool.threadCount=1

-If you want your job to be dinamycally created use:
+If you use [Quartzite](http://clojurequartz.info) or want your job classes to be available to Clojure code, use:

     org.quartz.jobStore.class=com.novemberain.quartz.mongodb.DynamicMongoDBJobStore

+(this assumes Clojure jar is on classpath).

 ## Limitations